 Once measles is introduced into a community it has the potential to spread through those who are not immune and may be passed on over several transmission cycles.
 We therefore ask that the community check their immune status now and get immunised if required.

 People who are undertaking any international travel should particularly make sure they are measles immune.
-Of note, http://smartraveller.gov.au/ reports a measles outbreak in the National Capital Region of the Philippines.
+Of note, http://smartraveller.gov.au/ reports a measles outbreak in the Philippines and Vietnam.

 More information about measles is available online at: